What Does a Project Manager Do? Roles and Responsibilities

 In the broadest sense, project managers (PMs) are responsible for planning, organizing, and directing the completion of specific projects for an organization while ensuring these projects are on time, on budget, and within scope.

-• Reduce costs
+• Reduce costs.

-• Maximize company efficiencies
+• Maximize company efficiencies.

-• Increase overall revenue
+• Increase overall revenue.

-The exact duties of a project manager will depend on their industry, organization, and the types of projects a PM is tasked with overseeing.
+The exact duties of a project manager will depend on the industry, organization, and the types of projects a PM is tasked with overseeing.
 But across the board, all project managers share responsibilities across what’s commonly referred to as the “project life cycle.

 This cycle consists of the following five phases (or processes):